-Keysight's commitment to superior product quality and lower total cost of ownership.
-The only test and measurement company with three-year warranty standard on all instruments, worldwide.
+Keysight's committed to superior product quality and lower total cost of ownership.
+Keysight is the only test and measurement company with three-year warranty standard on all instruments, worldwide.
+And, we provide a full one-year warranty on all accessories, calibration devices, systems and custom products.